 - The courses selected must make one coherent academic course of study.
 The description of your concentration that you submit as part of your application package will make clear how the courses are related to each other and to the theme (title) of your concentration.

-- The courses included in the concentration must total 30 credit hours from at least two disciplines.
+- The courses included in the concentration come from at least two disciplines.
 No more than 15 hours in the concentration may come from a single discipline.
 At least 5 courses must be from the humanities and social sciences, defined as follows:

 - Courses offered by the College of Humanities and Social Sciences